 - Vulnerable clients who lack or have fluctuating capacity.

 I work with Scott Halliday on a number of complex private children law cases.
 In particular those involving Practice Direction 12J (controlling behaviour and coercion), domestic abuse and how that links to future arrangements for children.
-I have experience in the High Court.
-I was involved in the case of AB v CD and Anor EWHC 819.

 During my clients’ most stressful times in their lives, my aim is to make sure that they feel supported and reassured by their representation.
 For me, it’s crucial that I keep their focus on never losing track of the financial and emotional cost of the case.
 I am pragmatic and client-focused.